Joseph Edward Crawshay Partridge: Early life

 Joseph Edward Crawshay Partridge was born 21 July 1879 in Llanthewy Court, Monmouth, near Abergavenny.
 He was the eldest son of Joseph Partridge (born Beaufort House, Beaufort, Monmouth 1843) and his wife Jessie (née James, born 1846 on the border near Kington Herefordshire).
 He had three younger brothers.
 His cousin, war hero, Richard Crawshay Bailey Partridge shared his Crawshay middle name.
 Their Suffolk-born grandfather, William Partridge, ironmaster, manager of the Beaufort Ironworks who married locally born Charlotte Bevan, was the son of Elizabeth Bailey, sister of Crawshay Bailey and Joseph Bailey.

 He was sent to school at the English public school, Dulwich College, where he learnt his rugby.
 The school had a strong rugby tradition having already produced a number of international players by the time Partridge attended.

 Military career

 Partridge was commissioned an officer in the Royal Monmouthshire Royal Engineers, a Militia regiment, where he was promoted to lieutenant on 14 March 1901.
 He saw active service in South Africa during the Second Boer War.
 After the war ended in June 1902, he returned to the United Kingdom on the SS Syria two months later, arriving in Southampton in early September.

-His later career in the British Army was with the Welch Regiment, and he fought in the First World War.
+He transferred to the regular British Army with a commission as a second lieutenant in the Welch Regiment on 28 January 1903.
+His later career included service in the First World War.
 He was mentioned in despatches for his part in that conflict, and eventually promoted to lieutenant-colonel.